monsoonmaelstrom/book2/book2.md

 “How’d it go with Lisette?”
 Davy asks.

 “Same as before.
-Alexandria ((check)) says that she needs to learn about energy meridians or whatever.”
+Alexandria says that she needs to learn about energy meridians or whatever.”

 “She was there this morning? *That* is interesting.”